1kevinvh/kevinho.github.io/README.md

 - Increased visibility into employee performance trends through real-time scorecard dashboards, contributing to a 15% increase in employee engagement.
 - Maintained and improved financial reporting tools used by senior leadership.
 - Delivered Ad-Hoc reporting upon management request.
+- Calculated monthly sales commissions and automated the generation of itemized commission statements for each team member, increasing accuracy and reducing processing time.

 ---